 If you have a website, it’s inevitable that at some stage you will need to transfer files from your computer to your server.
 This includes uploading or downloading images, media files (e.g. videos and audios), PDF documents, zipped files, even WordPress themes or plugins.

-In this tutorial, we show you how to transfer data between your hard drive and your server.
+In this tutorial, we show you how to transfer files between your computer and your web server.

-In addition to the comprehensive step-by-step tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to our detailed tutorials, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.

 - How to set up a Browser-based FTP client,

 - How to set up a Desktop FTP client,

 - How to use cPanel’s File Manager to upload and download files between your computer and your server.